Xilinx/versal-restart-trd/sw/yocto-layers/meta-vssr-trd/recipes-apps/vssr-trd/vssr-trd/notebooks/data/apu_ss.md

 This function demonstrates the APU subsystem performing a self restart.

-The APU subsystem in this design includes the PS peripherals needed to run Linux and either a simple PL design in the Baseline hardware design, or a PL accelerator used for accelerating bzip2 engine in the BZip hardware design.
+The APU subsystem in this design includes the PS peripherals needed to run Linux and a simple PL design in the Baseline hardware design.

 To perform subsystem restart from Linux, write `subsystem` to shutdown_scope sysfs file.
 A `reboot` command anytime after this, will perform the subsystem restart.